gjassoah/fd-conferences/content/events/2018-09-24-TRR195_Symbolic_tools_in_mathematics_and_their_application_annual_meeting.md

 +++
-title = "TRR195 “Symbolic tools in mathematics and their application“ annual meeting" date = 2018-09-24 enddate = 2018-09-28
+title = "TRR195 “Symbolic tools in mathematics and their application” annual meeting" date = 2018-09-24 enddate = 2018-09-28
 dates = "September 24 - 28, 2018"